williamstein/bup/Documentation/bup-fuse.md

 :   permit other users to access the filesystem.
 Necessary for
     exporting the filesystem via Samba, for example.

+-m, \--no-metadata
+:   Do not load the metadata information such as times, permission and
+    user.
+This considerably speeds up the first access to the files.
+    By default metadata will be loaded.

 # EXAMPLE

     rm -rf /tmp/buptest